perspeqtive/sulu-bulk-move-bundle/README.md

 # SuluBulkMoveBundle
 ![Packagist Version](https://img.shields.io/packagist/v/perspeqtive/sulu-bulk-move-bundle)

-This bundle moves all child pages from one Sulu navigation node to another.
+The **Sulu Bulk Move Bundle** moves all child pages from one Sulu navigation node to another.
 Perfect for reorganizing whole parts of your page tree in one command.

 ---